Chriscds/Code-Quiz/README.md

 ![Javascript Code Quiz]()

 ## Usage
 The quiz web application is still in progress of being built with JavaScript.
-To see its progress[click here](https://chriscds.github.io/Code-Quiz/index.html)
+To see its progress [click here](https://chriscds.github.io/Code-Quiz/index.html)

 ## License
 Please refer to the LICENCE in the repository.